guardian/security-hq/README.md

 ## Trusted Advisor
 Security HQ uses information from AWS Trusted Advisor.
-This might not be as up to date as one might wish and may be noticeable for S3 buckets.
+This might not be as up-to-date as one might wish and may be noticeable for S3 buckets.

 ## Local development
 ### Requirements